nixonthefourth/dimensional_space/README.md

 # Running the Project
 Make sure you make a virtual environment through .venv and install dependencies outlines in `requirements.txt`.
 Run via `main.py`.
+Please use Python 3.12.x for numpy and pygame to work as intended.